 I am delighted to write the introduction to this excellent handbook and to welcome you here.
-It is my seventh year as Principal and I have learnt a great deal from the Blue Book myself, as I am sure you will too.
+It is my eighth year as Principal and I have learnt a great deal from the Blue Book myself, as I am sure you will too.

 This historic College is often described as the friendliest in Oxford.
 We aim to offer graduates access to a stimulating academic, social, and cultural environment.
 I encourage you to give back to as well as to take from that community and to participate fully within it.

 You are of course primarily here in the College to pursue academic excellence.
 Beyond this, we hope that you take up every opportunity to participate in music, sport, drama or one of many other extra-curricular activities that Brasenose offers.

 You are likely to make lifelong friends in the College.
-The key thing we ask of you is that you take every experturing that is offered and treat all others, whether staff or follow students take every opportunity that is offered and treat all others, whether staff or fellow students with respect.
+The key thing we ask of you is that you take every opportunity that is offered and treat all others, whether staff or fellow students with respect.